Xavi 'really wants to go home' to Barcelona

 "I am very positive.
 I have been very clear about my position.
 I think it will be a matter of hours, maybe days.
 They know my stance and hopefully it can be done."

-He added to TV3: "I am a positive person and it is a matter of common sense.
+He said: "I am a positive person and it is a matter of common sense.
 They have to agree.
 The two clubs know my position and I hope it will be sorted soon."

 After a 1-1 draw with Deportivo Alaves in their first game since Koeman's dismissal, Barca boosted their qualification hopes in the Champions League by beating Dynamo Kiev on Tuesday.